Multidimensional Scaling (MDS) in Excel tutorial

 Creating a proximity matrix

 A proximity matrix is needed to perform a Multidimensional Scaling analysis, but here we have a individuals x products table.
-Therefore we need first to compute the dissimilarities between products, which can be done by using the Similarity /Dissimilarity matrix tool of XLSTAT.
+Therefore, we need first to compute the dissimilarities between products, which can be done by using the Similarity /Dissimilarity matrices tool of XLSTAT.

-Once XLSTAT is activated, select the XLSTAT / Describing data / Similarity/Dissimilarity matrix command, or click on the corresponding button of the Describing data toolbar (see below).
+Once XLSTAT is activated, click on the Describing data menu and select Similarity/Dissimilarity matrices (see below).

 Setting up the Multidimensional Scaling dialog box

-Then click on the XLSTAT / Analyzing data / Multidimensional Scaling command, or click on the corresponding button of the Analyzing data toolbar (see below).
+Then click on the Analyzing data menu and select Multidimensional Scaling command (see below).

 The Multidimensional Scaling dialog box appears.